Kickstart Your Startup Marketing With These 7 Growth Hacks

 An effective hack is to get consumers to promote your products for you.
 Offer them perks when they refer new followers to you.
 Make it easy to share your products by creating a link or online code to be shared with anyone.

-This kind of evangelism is a current version of WOMM: word of mouth marketing.
+This kind of evangelism is a current version of WOMM: word-of-mouth marketing.
 A brand evangelist spreads the word about your product or service through their personal network and reputation.

 Put in the time and work to connect with people.
 Your team members know the product, the company, the culture, and your values.
 Therefore, they make the best evangelists.
 When hiring, keep in mind that you want team members who can and will spread your word while they fill the roles you hired them for.